weaveworks/scope/site/installing.md

 ##<a name="ose"></a>Installing Scope on OpenShift

-To install Weave Scope on OpenShift, you first need to login as `admin` user:
+To install Weave Scope on OpenShift, you first need to login as `admin` user with the following command:

     oc login -u admin

-Next, create a dedicated project for Weave Scope and apply policy permissions to allow Weave Scope to access Kubernetes API:
+Next, create a dedicated project for Weave Scope then apply policy permissions that allow Weave Scope to access Kubernetes API:

     oc new-project weave-scope
     oc adm policy add-scc-to-user privileged system:serviceaccount:weave-scope:default